kadirhzrc/rainwolf-token/README.md

 # rainwolf-token
-A token deployed on Binance Smart Chain with specialized features
+A token deployed on Binance Smart Chain with revolutionary specialized features.